 What does treatment look like?

-Treatment for substance use brings together medical care – such as managing withdrawal symptoms – with services that help people build coping skills.
+Treatment for substance use disorder brings together medical care – such as managing withdrawal symptoms – with services that help people build coping skills.
 All programs help people build toward a life free of substances.

 Some treatment services offer care 24 hours a day and people stay on site (called inpatient services).
 Other treatment programs have people come for counseling a few times a week (called outpatient services).
 You can work with your treatment provider to determine what length and kind of treatment is right for you.
 Learn more about the different kinds of treatment services here.